fasiha/ebisu/README.md

   > predictRecall(prior1, tnow1, exact=False) < predictRecall(prior2, tnow2, exact=False)

-  The default is set to false for computational reasons.
+  The default is set to false for computational efficiency.

   See README for derivation.
   """